reactjs/react.dev/content/blog/2018-02-07-update-on-async-rendering.md

 Either way, it is unsafe to use `componentWillUpdate` for this purpose in async mode, because the external callback might get called multiple times for a single update.
 Instead, the `componentDidUpdate` lifecycle should be used since it is guaranteed to be invoked only once per update:
 `embed:update-on-async-rendering/invoking-external-callbacks-after.js`

+### Updating external data when `props` change

+Here is an example of a component that fetches external data based on `props` values:
+`embed:update-on-async-rendering/updating-external-data-when-props-change-before.js`

+The recommended upgrade path for this component is to move data-updates into `componentDidUpdate`.
+You can also use the new `getDerivedStateFromProps` lifecycle to clear stale data before rendering the new props:
+`embed:update-on-async-rendering/updating-external-data-when-props-change-after.js`

+> **Note**
+>
+> If you're using an HTTP library that supports cancellation, like [axios](https://www.npmjs.com/package/axios), then it's simple to cancel an in-progress request when unmounting.
+For native Promises, you can use an approach like [the one shown here](https://gist.github.com/bvaughn/982ab689a41097237f6e9860db7ca8d6).

 ## Other scenarios